Number of weeks: 2

 Born in 1946, Ron is a leading-edge Baby Boomer.
 He’s seen his 70th birthday and his 50th high school class reunion.
 He is a retired United Methodist elder in the Florida Conference, having served as pastor of congregations in that conference for 30 years and retiring in 2014.

 Ron is a 1969 graduate of the Florida State University School (now College) of Music and a 1984 M.Div. graduate of Candler School of Theology, Emory University, Atlanta.
-Constant engagement with the Bible is what keeps him going.
+Engagement with the Bible is what keeps him going.

-Elaine and Ron have a daughter and three grandsons.
+Elaine and Ron live in central Florida and have a daughter and two surviving grandsons.